NeuroDataDesign/kdg/README.md

 `kdg` (Kernel Density Graph) is a package for exploring and using kernel density algorithms developed by the [neurodata group](https://neurodata.io).
+In this branch, we implemented bandwidth correction for the Gaussians on noisy data.
+We set the a scaling factor over the variance along the noisy dimension to handle the high dimensional noise problem.

 Install
 =======